Live CLE programs delivered via online webinar or teleconference.

 ABA programs ordinarily qualify for CLE credit for live webinars and teleconferences in Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Guam, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Minnesota, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Northern Mariana Islands, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Virgin Islands, Washington, Wisconsin, and West Virginia.

-The ABA does not seek direct accreditation of live webinars and teleconferences in Florida, Idaho, Nebraska, Rhode Island, and Wyoming.
-Some states allow attorneys to earn credit through reciprocity or self-submission.
-View accreditation information for your state.
+The ABA does not generally seek direct accreditation of live webinars and teleconferences in Florida, Idaho, Nebraska, Rhode Island, and Wyoming.
+However, some programs are available in these states.
+Additionally, some states allow attorneys to earn credit through reciprocity or self-submission.
+View accreditation information for your state and check progam details pages for specific accreditation information by program.

 Please note that some states may not approve specific programs, formats, or topics for credit.
 This list is a general guide only.